 When should I contact a lawyer and what type of lawyer should I contact?

 If you suffer an injury that is the result of someone's fault, you should contact a lawyer immediately in order to ascertain your rights and, most importantly, nail down all of the facts and gather all of the evidence.
 If an auto accident occurs, it is very important to get pictures of the motor vehicles involved and the scene.
-If involved in a slip and fall accident, it is extremely important to attempt to get pictures of the scene and pictures of what caused you to fall.
-It is also extremely important to contact an experienced Rhode Island personal injury lawyer.
+If involved in a slip & fall accident, it is extremely important to attempt to get pictures of the scene and pictures of what caused you to fall.
+It is also extremely important to contact an experienced Providence personal injury lawyer.

 How much does a lawyer cost?